spotinst/help/src/docs/ocean/features/dynamic-commitments-aks.md

 >  - [Connect Commitments to Spot Products](link)

-## Turn on Utilize Commitments per Virtual Node Group via the Spot API
+## Turn on Utilize Commitments for Virtual Node Groups via the Spot API

 ---------------------------------------------------------------------
 ----------THIS WAS TAKEN FROM AWS.
 NEED TO CHECK FOR AKS-------------